The Fast-Mimicking Diet

 - My weight was actually around 74kg in the week prior to this diet.
-I believe the reading of 72.8kg is low for the first evening because I was already fasting and had skipped dinner.
+I believe 72.8kg is low for the first evening because I was already fasting and had skipped dinner.

 - How much I weighed straight after finishing the fast was NOT an accurate representation of weight lost.
-By going back to carbohydrates and re-gaining water weight, i’d put on 2kg from that reading just over breakfast.
+By going back to carbohydrates and re-gaining water weight, I’d put on 2kg just over breakfast.

 - The red circles are daily weigh-ins first thing in the morning.
-You can see from this that by weighing myself in the morning I can also appear lighter.
+You can see by weighing myself in the morning I can also appear lighter.

-If I were to do this again, I would aim for 500 calories per day (this was 400 cals/day).
-There’s unlikely to be any added benefit from those extra 100 calories and by taking on 25% more it could be the negative experiences could be mitigated.
-For the same reason i’d also include more solid food, including vegetables.
-I was strict enough that I don’t actually think purchasing the Blood Ketone Reader would have been worthwhile, as I was confident of being in ketosis beyond day two.
+If I were to do this again, I would aim for 500 calories per day (this was 400 kcal/day).
+There’s unlikely to be any added benefit from those extra 100 calories.
+Additionally, by taking on 25% more it could be the negative experiences could be mitigated.
+For the same reason I’d also include more solid food, including vegetables.
+I was strict enough that I don’t actually think purchasing the Blood Ketone Reader would have been worthwhile.
+I was generally quite confident of being in ketosis beyond day two.